An inspiring afternoon of film, story, breath and presence with two Guinness World Record holders — live in person

 Life-long Student of Water

-Miska Werner is a freediving athlete, coach and Guinness World Record holder based in Newcastle, NSW.
+Miska Werner is a freediving coach and elite athlete based in Newcastle, NSW.

-Her coaching work focuses on helping people reconnect with calm, clarity and trust in themselves.
+Her coaching work focuses on helping people reconnect with calm, clarity, and trust — in themselves and in the water.

 Freediving teaches one powerful lesson:

-Instead, you become aware of your nervous system's patterns, regulate your breath and move with awareness.
+Instead, you learn to soften, become aware of your nervous system’s patterns, regulate your breath, and move with efficiency.

-Together, Joska and Michaela bring two worlds together:
+Together, Joska and Miska bring three worlds together: land endurance, water awareness and human resilience.

 Miska also holds two Guinness World Records: